I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 A PBS biography says Connor told local Klansmen they should meet the activists when they arrived and “He would see to it that 15 or 20 minutes would elapse before the police arrived.”
 The Freedom Riders were viciously beaten up.

 When asked why police had not stopped the violence, Connor came up with a ludicrous explanation: “No policemen were in sight as the buses arrived, because they were visiting their mothers on Mother’s Day.”

 In 1962, Bull Connor announced his candidacy for Governor of Alabama and promised to buy “one hundred new police dogs for use in the event of more Freedom Rides.”

 “All you gotta do is tell them you’re going to bring the dogs.
 Look at em run.
-I want to see the dogs work.”
+I want to see the dogs work.

-But, Connor lost out to another avowed racist, George Wallace.
+But, Connor lost out in his gubernatorial bid to another avowed racist, George Wallace.
 In his inaugural address Governor Wallace made it clear where he stood: “In the name of the greatest people that have ever trod this earth, I draw the line in the dust and toss the gauntlet before the feet of tyranny, and I say segregation now, segregation tomorrow, segregation forever.”
 A hyperbolic clash of mixed metaphors that was greeted with cheers and applause by his all-white audience.